 Information about you and your health, such as your name, address, social security number, physician visits and medical history.
-See Anthem Blue Cross Cal MediConnect Plan's Notice of Privacy Practices for more information about how Anthem Blue Cross Cal MediConnect Plan protects, uses, and discloses your PHI, as well as your rights with respect to your PHI.
+Refer to Anthem Blue Cross Cal MediConnect Plan's Notice of Privacy Practices for more information about how Anthem Blue Cross Cal MediConnect Plan protects, uses, and discloses your PHI, as well as your rights with respect to your PHI.

-Primary care provider (PCP): Your primary care provider is the doctor or other provider you see first for most health problems.
-He or she makes sure you get the care you need to stay healthy.
+Primary care provider (PCP): Your primary care provider is the doctor or other provider you use first for most health problems.
+They make sure you get the care you need to stay healthy.

-- He or she also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care provider before you see any other health care provider. - See Chapter 3 for information about getting care from primary care providers.
+- They also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must use your primary care provider before you use any other health care provider. - Refer to Chapter 3 for information about getting care from primary care providers.

-Prior authorization: An approval from Anthem Blue Cross Cal MediConnect Plan you must get before you can get a specific service or drug or see an out-of-network provider.
+Prior authorization: An approval from Anthem Blue Cross Cal MediConnect Plan you must get before you can get a specific service or drug or use an out-of-network provider.
 Anthem Blue Cross Cal MediConnect Plan may not cover the service or drug if you don't get approval.